Inside: How to prepare for a substitute teacher

 Sub Planning FREEBIES!

-You can check out our free resource library for sub plan freebies- including the “How Did Your Day Go?” substitute notes form, thank you cards, sub plan mini lessons, sub binder form samples, and more!
-Click here to sign up to get instant access to the freebies.
+You can check out our free resource library for sub plan freebies– including the substitute teacher end of day report example, thank you cards, sub plan mini-lessons, sub binder form samples, and more!

 Comprehensive Sub Planning Resources

 Love what you see and want more?
 We have TONS of sub planning resources in the Wife Teacher Mommy shop and in our Teachers Pay Teachers store.
-From single day absences, to a week, to maternity leave- we’ve got you covered!
+From single-day absences, to week-long absences, or to maternity leave- we’ve got you covered!
 You will be well prepared for a substitute teacher.
-Check out your options below.
+Check out the most popular items below, or click one of the shop links above to browse everything!